Mariussgal/12th_man_app/README.md

 - **Transparent**: All transactions and campaign progress visible on blockchain
 - **Profitable**: Fans earn competitive interest rates on their investments
 - **Decentralized**: No traditional banks or intermediaries involved
-- **Sport-focused**: Built specifically for football clubs and their communities
 - **Regulatory compliant**: Includes KYC processes for legal compliance

 ## Technical